How To Allow a Firewall with UFW on Ubuntu

 Rule added (v6)

-To allow port for a specific web server such as Apache or Nginx please execute the below command:
+To permit a specific port for a web server, such as Apache or Nginx, please run the following command:

 sudo ufw allow in "Apache Full"